Call Today! Free Immediate Response (818) 781-1570

 In order to determine if you meet all these elements of the crime, the prosecutor will typically review important factors.
 This includes your relationship to the person who committed the crime, and if you were present at the scene of the crime.

-There are a wide range of examples where you could be liable as an accessory after the fact.
-These include helping them flee the scene of the crime, destroying physical evidence, knowingly lying to the police, and help them hide from law enforcement.
+There is a wide range of examples where you could be liable as an accessory after the fact.
+These include helping them flee the scene of the crime, destroying physical evidence, knowingly lying to the police, and helping them hide from law enforcement.
 Call our Los Angeles criminal defense law firm for more detailed information.

 What are the Legal Penalties?

 As stated above, an accessory after the fact offense is commonly known as a “wobbler.”
-This means the Los Angeles County prosecutor has the discretion to file the case as either a misdemeanor or felony crime.
+This means that the Los Angeles County prosecutor has the discretion to file the case as either a misdemeanor or a felony.

 If you are convicted of a misdemeanor, you could face up to one year in a Los Angeles County jail.
 If convicted of a felony crime, you could face 16 months to 3 years in a California state prison.
-Either a felony or misdemeanor conviction could also include a maximum fine of $5,000.
+Either a felony or misdemeanor conviction may also result in a maximum fine of $5,000.

 What are the Legal Defenses?